 Within the past decade, African-, Latin American-, and Caribbean-centered popular music weblogs have emerged as complex mediated spaces of cultural debate and transformation.
 Internet communities of bloggers and audiences, primarily based in the U.S. and the U.K., have generated extensive networks dedicated to the culling, distributing, and remixing of «tropical», «global bass», or «global ghettotech» recordings, usually presented amidst collections of «rare groove» recordings of popular music from the 1950s, 1960s, and 1970s.
 These tendencies in music blogging – on the one hand, the extensive archiving of twentieth century vinyl records found in local music shops or markets, and on the other, the playing-with and remixing of popular dance music – suggests relationships with the «Other» that ethnography must rigorously interrogate.
+From the Norient book Out of the Absurdity of Life (see and order here).

 During the climax of the 2010 World Cup in South Africa, Ghetto Bassquake, an Internet music collective and MP3 blog, posted a newly recorded South African house song by DJ Sbu.
 The song, called «Vuvuzela Bafana», represented a mixture of transnational urban dance music styles, including hip hop, dubstep, grime, and kwaito, and quickly became the early summer anthem of the global electronic music scene (Fruko 2010).
 Ghetto Bassquake sought to inspire an Internet conversation about «Vuvuzela Bafana», and more generally, about contemporary South African popular music and aesthetics, while providing the blog’s mostly European and North American listenership with an accessible frame of reference: the vuvuzela – a one-note wind instrument that was as contested as it was emblematic of the 2010 World Cup.
 For many North American and European listeners, the vuvuzela either represented an authentic element of South Africa’s music tradition, or was merely a nuisance amidst the noise of the World Cup.
 Drawing attention to the complexity of the debate, and to deepen readers’ understanding of South African music history, Ghetto Bassquake played «Vuvuzela Bafana» alongside a 1970s «rare groove» recording of «Nkuli’s Shuffle» by the Mahotella Queens.
 In the same blog post, Ghetto Bassquake urged listeners interested in «rare grooves» such as 1970s funk and mbaqanga to purchase a copy of Next Stop Soweto: Township Sounds From the Golden Age of Mbaqanga from Strut Records – a compilation that was «the result of several years of painstaking research and vinyl archaeology in South Africa» (Strut Records 2010).